 Ph.D., University of Michigan; B.A., Vassar College

-Andrea McDonnell is a media scholar and author, whose work examines the production, content, and audience reception of media texts that are produced for and consumed by women.
-Her work emphasizes the intersection of media technologies, audiences, and everyday life.
+Andrea McDonnell is a media scholar and author whose work examines the production, content, and audience reception of celebrity gossip.
+Her work emphasizes the intersection of audiences, gender, and everyday life.
 Professor McDonnell holds a B.A. in American Culture from Vassar College and a Ph.D. in Communication Studies from the University of Michigan.
 Andrea also holds a graduate certificate in Museum Studies and has worked in fine arts and children's museums throughout the northeast.
-She is the coordinator of the American Studies program.

 What I Love About Emmanuel:

 What I appreciate most about Emmanuel is its emphasis on interdisciplinary learning.
 This is something that I value in my own research and I'm happy to have the opportunity to help students pursue their own ideas, using multiple theoretical and methodological approaches.